 As an integral part of Rice University, the James A. Baker III Institute for Public Policy is dedicated to lending a meaningful voice to domestic and foreign policy issues through its research and programs, which bring together both scholars from academia and practitioners from the public, private and nongovernmental organization sectors.

 The Baker Institute is ranked consistently as a leading global think tank.
-Our location and Rice University affiliation provide a strong comparative advantage, and we further integrated with Rice's faculty by inviting several professors in science, architecture and social sciences to join the institute as Baker Institute Rice scholars.
+Our location and Rice University affiliation provide a strong comparative advantage, and we further integrated with Rice's faculty by inviting professors in areas such as science, economics and the humanities to join the institute as Baker Institute Rice scholars.

 None of our achievements would be possible without the strong support of our friends and donors, to whom I express my most sincere gratitude.
 We welcome your interest and participation in the work of the institute.